ijanos/ebedke/README.md

 > There are two hard things in computer science, cache invalidation and deciding
 > where to eat.

-Ebédke is Flask frontend and a web crawler that collects the daily menu from pages of restaurants.
-The collected menus are cached in redis and can be view in an HTML page or in JSON format.
+Ebédke is a Flask web crawler that collects the daily menu from restaurants' webpages.
+The collected menus are cached in redis and can be viewed in an HTML page or in JSON format.

 ## Development